serokell/blog-posts/Alex and Happy Part 2/article.md

 ```

 This block tells us that Happy will shift and not reduce when it sees that `->` as a look-ahead.
-Remember that shifting makes the operator right-associative while reducing makes it left-associative.
+Remember that shifting makes the operator right-associative, while reducing makes it left-associative.
 In this case, we would like to make this token right-associative, so we have two ways of achieving this.

 1. Use the `%shift` directive.